hglm/patches/README.md

 Miscellaneous patches and files

+kernel-cfbimageblt.patch is a patch for the Linux kernel to significantly speed up framebuffer console text drawing.
+It has been tested on a 3.4.x kernel used on the ARM-based Allwinner platform and on a 3.6.x kernel on the ARM-based Raspberry Pi platform.
+It should be platform independent although it has only been tested on ARM platforms.
+The biggest benefit of using this patch will be gained on systems with a relatively slower CPU but with a decent amount of framebuffer bandwidth, such as ARM-based devices.

+Tested platforms:

+- Raspberry Pi with 3.6.y kernel.
+- Allwinner A10 linux-sunxi platform with 3.4.x kernel.

+kernel-armv6v7-mem-funcs.patch is a patch for the Linux kernel to bring up to date the ARM-optimized memory copy and fill functions, which are for a large part still optimized for older ARM platforms and do not perform optimally on more recent platforms.
+The patch supports both armv6 (line size 32 bytes) and armv7 (line size 64 bytes) platforms.
+The patch implements changes to the prefetch strategy and other optimizations.
+On certain platforms, such as the armv6-based Raspberry Pi, a significant speed improvement (on the order of 70%) is seen for important functions like copy_page and larger size memcpy.
+On armv7-based platforms a smaller, but nonetheless not insignificant benefit is seen.
+The changes keep using the regular register file, without using vfp or NEON, minimizing overhead.
+In its current form the patch may break older ARM architectures or (more likely) cause a performance regression for them.

+Tested platforms:

+- Raspberry Pi (armv6) with 3.6.y kernel.

-sunxifb/ holds patches for the xf86-video-sunxifb driver corresponding to the various-optimizations branch.
+sunxifb/ holds mostly obsolete patches for the xf86-video-sunxifb driver corresponding to the various-optimizations branch.

 sunxifb/sunxifb-performance-tests gives some detail on performance improvements implemented by the various-optimizations branch of the forked xf86-video-sunxi repository using benchmarks such as x11perf.

 benchimagemark.tar.gz is a slightly modified version of a program I found on the web to measure off-screen to screen copy throughput using various methods (xPutImage, xShmPutImage, shared memory pixmaps).

-kernel-cfbimageblt.patch is a patch for the 3.4.x kernel used on the Allwinner platform to speed up framebuffer console text drawing.